Elizabeth StraghalisUNIVERSAL FUND MEMBER

 Elizabeth's Story

 Elizabeth joined Watsi on June 24th, 2013.
-Five years ago, Elizabeth joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Elizabeth's most recent donation supported Fabriana, a 14-month-old baby girl from Kenya, to treat a hernia.
+Six years ago, Elizabeth joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Elizabeth's most recent donation supported Naw Gay, a mother of two and refugee from Thailand, to fund a C-section to deliver her baby safely.

 Impact